AlphaVantageSupport/stock_visualization_in_python_django/README.md

 - [Django](https://www.djangoproject.com/download/): `pip install django`
 - [requests](https://pypi.org/project/requests/): `pip install requests`

-The `pip` installer above should already be automatically included in your system if you are using Python 3.6 or higher downloaded from python.org.
+The `pip` installer above should already be included in your system if you are using Python 3.6 or higher downloaded from python.org.
 If you are seeing a "pip not found" error message, please refer to the [pip installation guide](https://pip.pypa.io/en/stable/installing/).

 Please also obtain a free Alpha Vantage API key [here](https://www.alphavantage.co/support/#api-key).
 You will use this API key to query financial market data from the Alpha Vantage APIs as you develop this stock visualization web application.